jraller/soap-cascade/Readme.md

 ## Features
 * [x] propagate namespace in SOAP Envelope
 * [x] correctly encode arrays from JSON arguments
-* [ ] reorder arguments to match WSDL before sending (in progress as new feature 9/23/2013)
+* [x] reorder arguments to match WSDL before sending (added with version 0.1.0 - disable in lib/normalize.js by uncommenting line near end of file)

 For examples of use see [Grunt Cascade Examples](https://github.com/jraller/Grunt-Cascade-Examples).
 This resource also has a [wiki](https://github.com/jraller/Grunt-Cascade-Examples/wiki).